 Latex and Water-based paint can be disposed of by using the following methods:

 Latex or water-based paints are water soluble and are not considered hazardous.
 Paint hardeners, cat litter or sawdust may be added to left over latex paint in order to solidify the unused product.
 The lid may also be left off to speed up the drying process.
-Once dried it may be disposaed of with your regular trash.
+Once dried it may be disposed of with your regular trash.